 Another school of thought is that somehow sweet taste in the absence of calories is causing people to eat more food elsewhere in their diet.
 But how would this work?
 Researchers hypothesized that the physiological response to sweet taste may be coupled to the energy content of food, and that disrupting this balance could wreak havoc on appetite control and energy homeostasis.
 Although a promising idea that seemed to be consistent with evidence in animal models, lack of any known mechanism kept the concept at the theoretical stage.

 The connection between NNS and appetite has remained a mystery, until Wang et. al published a potential breakthrough in the Journal Cell Metabolism.
-(See issue 23 of ERD for a detailed analysis of this study)
+(See issue 23 of NERD for a detailed analysis of this study)

 Although they lack the calories of sugar, the overall impact of non-nutritive sweeteners on body weight isn’t fully understood.
 A recent study looked at the specific mechanisms that might play a role.